Wayne County Court Records

 Real Property and Land Records

-Real property records such as deeds, mortgages, liens, and plat maps are filed with the Wayne County Recorder’s Office, not the Clerk of Courts.
+Real property records — deeds, mortgages, liens, and plat maps — are filed with the Wayne County Recorder's Office, not the Clerk of Courts.
 The Recorder provides online search access to recorded documents.
-The Wayne County Auditor’s Office maintains property valuation and tax records, including an online parcel search tool.
+The Wayne County Auditor's Office maintains property valuation and tax records, including an online parcel search tool.

-For county-level indexes covering corporations, assumed business names (DBAs), deeds, judgments, maps, mortgages, and UCCs, the Wayne County Clerk’s records search tool may be helpful for certain document categories that have been digitized.
+For county-level indexes covering corporations, assumed business names (DBAs), deeds, judgments, maps, mortgages, and UCCs, the Wayne County Clerk's records search tool may be helpful for certain digitized document categories.

 Wayne County Family Court Records